patrickfatrick/gregorian/README.md

 ## What's with the name?
 ![Pope Gregory XIII](./images/gregory.jpg)

 Gregorian is named after the calendar introduced in 1582 by under Pope Gregory XIII's papacy, the calendar we currently use today.
-It was a reform of the Julian calendar to account to make the year 0.002% shorter and also slightly changed the leap year schedule to omit 3 leap days every 400 years.
+It was a reform of the Julian calendar to make the year 0.002% shorter and also slightly changed the leap year schedule to omit 3 leap days every 400 years.